pingcap/docs-tidb-operator/en/enable-dynamic-configuration-for-tidbmonitor.md

 This document describes how to enable dynamic configuration for TidbMonitor.

 TidbMonitor supports monitoring across multiple clusters and shards.
-However, when the Prometheus configuration, rule, or target changes, without dynamic configuring, such change comes into effect only after a restart.
-If you are monitoring a large dataset, it might take a long time to recover the Prometheus snapshot data after the restart.
+However, when the Prometheus configuration, rule, or target changes, without dynamic configuration, such change only comes into effect after a restart.
+If you are monitoring a large dataset, after the restart, it might take a long time to recover the Prometheus snapshot data.

 With dynamic configuration enabled, any configuration change of TidbMonitor comes into effect immediately.

 ## Enable the dynamic configuration feature

-To enable the dynamic configuration feature, you can configure `prometheusReloader` in the `spec` field of TidbMonitor.
+To enable the dynamic configuration feature, configure `prometheusReloader` in the `spec` field of TidbMonitor.
 For example:

 ```yaml
 apiVersion: pingcap.com/v1alpha1